| |

 for Luke and Ismene

-gray staves ran, the music
+Miles following the coastroadgray staves ran, the music of fences

-A hawk pinned to the sun
+A swallowtail weightless over the yellow weed A hawk pinned to the sun

-The blue table down there, the rocks,
+The blue table down there, the rocks, the white spume-statute standing pointing outward

 An optimistic poem, I guess, and a poem of gratitude.
 Ismene and Luke had given me a great deal, they seemed to believe in me, and it seemed as if I should now be able to face the future with a greater strength.